turingschool-examples/homework/module-2-homework.markdown

 * Watch [this video](https://vimeo.com/134451454) on authentication to prep yourself for tomorrows lesson.

 ##### Day 2
-  * Authentication in ToolChest: Add functionality so that a user has many tools and a tool belongs to a user.
+  * Authentication in BookShelf: Add functionality so that a user has many books and a book belongs to a user.
 A user can login and logout.
-A logged-in user can only see his/her tools.
+A logged-in user can only see his/her books.
-  * Modify your `most_recent_tool` helper method to return that specific user's most recent tool added.
+  * Modify your `most_recent_book` helper method to return that specific user's most recent book added.
-  * Add a belongs-to/has-many association between `tool` and `category`.
-You **do not** need to create CRUD functionality for categories so long as categories can be created from `rails c` and the form to create a new tool allows the user to select a category.
+  * Add a belongs-to/has-many association between `book` and `category`.
+You **do not** need to create CRUD functionality for categories so long as categories can be created from `rails c` and the form to create a new book allows the user to select a category.
 You will need to do some Googling in order to figure out how to insert a select dropdown into a form.

 ##### Day 3

 User:
- * can view index and show page for tools that belong to self
+ * can view index and show page for books that belong to self
  * cannot update users besides self
- * cannot create see or update other users tools
+ * cannot create see or update other users books
- * can see a category show page with all associated tools
+ * can see a category show page with all associated books
  * cannot create, update, or delete categories

 Admin:
- * can create, update, read, and delete tools.
-When creating a tool they must assign it to a default user.
+ * can create, update, read, and delete books.
+When creating a book they must assign it to a default user.
  * cannot update users besides self
  * can CRUD categories